unegma/unegma-legal/lib/legal-docs/terms-unegma.md

 ### b.
 Data Protection & Security

 i.
-Your data: Unegma will make every effort to protect your sensitive data and sensitive data of your clients and/or users.
+Your data: Unegma will make every effort to protect your sensitive data and sensitive data of your clients and/or users: including using encryption and 2FA.

 ii.
 Your Responsibility: Unegma will not be held responsible for any data breach caused by any third-party system used.

 iii.
-GDPR Compliance: Unless agreed, we will not store any personal details of your users so as to comply with GDPR.
+GDPR Compliance: Unegma will delete or return all personal data to the controller after the end of the provision of services relating to processing.

 ### c.
 Confidentiality and Non-Disclosure